-Instant Holidays offer Birmingham Hotels, book online or call a Birmingham holiday expert to book your break in Birmingham
+Instant Holidays offer Birmingham Hotels, book online or call a Birmingham holiday expert to book your hotel in Birmingham

 Birmingham is the second biggest city in Great Britain, located in the region of West-Midlands.
 It attracts around one million tourists per year with its variety of restaurants, parks, cultural spots and other interesting places.
 Although the bigger part of the city was destroyed during World War II, Birmingham has been renovated since then and it has lots to offer to its visitors.
 Interesting fact is that Birmingham has about 600 green parks today, which is more than any other major city in Europe.
 Birmingham Nature Centre, Sutton Park and Birmingham Botanical Gardens are all fantastic places for relaxation of body and mind.
 Birmingham also attracts sports enthusiasts from all over the world, and is the birthplace of the Football League.
 Today the city is a home of two very old and popular football teams – Aston Villa and Birmingham City.

 Regarding the climate, Birmingham has a moderate maritime climate.
 Average temperatures in July and August are around 21 C; while January is the coldest and also the wettest month of the year with average temperature of 6 C. Spring months are usually pleasant with occasional rain showers.

 Birmingham`s city center is ideal for walking and many of the attractions can be reached on foot.
 Birmingham expanded a lot at the times of Industrial Revolution and there are a very few buildings left from the earlier history.
 You can notice some traces from medieval times in the oldest cathedrals and churches.
 The city also has a large network of canals and great walkways for exploring the city.